cph101/nuindie-pcb/README.md

 - Composition of the shade: Up is the upwards direction when the lamp is fully assembled.
 - Of a component: Up is the upwards direction when the silkscreen marking may be read correctly, i.e some components are "upside down"

-## Nuindie composition

-The lower structure of the lamp can be deduced quite easily through the [battery replacement tutorial](https://www.youtube.com/watch?v=30Anm9yBXpk)
+The lower structure of the lamp can be seen quite easily through the official [battery replacement tutorial](https://www.youtube.com/watch?v=30Anm9yBXpk).

+However, without owning the lamp, one cannot deduce the logic-related circuit structure.
+As such, I have fully disassembled said lamp and tested the implementation of various features.

+## Composition

+At the bottom of the shade, lies the diffuser and [placeholder].